MyScript/MyScriptJS/README.md

 1. Have [bower](https://bower.io/#install-bower) installed.
 2. Have a MyScript developer account.
 You can create one [here](https://developer.myscript.com/).
-2. Get your keys and the free monthly quota to access MyScript Cloud at [developer.myscript.com](https://developer.myscript.com)
+3. Get your keys and the free monthly quota to access MyScript Cloud at [developer.myscript.com](https://developer.myscript.com)

 ### Installation

-1. Download MyScriptJS library:
+1. Download MyScriptJS library
 ```shell
 bower install myscript
 ```